 Lady Gaga (forward to 4:10 for Genest’s appearance):

-NOTE: The original post was fleshed out for a two-page essay for Contexts magazine.Lisa Wade is a professor at Occidental College.
+NOTE: The original post was fleshed out for a two-page essay for Contexts magazine.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.